jrhamilton/sublime_learning/README.md

 ####Todo

 * Make a consolidated js file of all the relevant key bindings.
-* I plan to use the <a href="https://github.com/kugaevsky/mousetrap-rails">mousetrap-rails</a> gem to record the users keystrokes to test for efficient editing.
+* Write js to count keystrokes to test for efficiency.
 * Research whether or not I can just edit the vim keybindings instead of chaining methods to make Sublime keybindings.
-* Set editor height for each lesson
-* DRY up code so admin can add editors to code as necessary instead of having two editors per lesson.
+* Change response functionality so that user does not have to reset after every attempt.

 ####Usage